 “Apathy” refers to a lack of emotion, interest, or concern toward people, events, or situations that typically elicit a response. - Is apathy the same as depression?

 Not exactly.
 While apathy can be a symptom of depression, they are not the same.
-Apathy is specifically the lack of motivation or interest, whereas depression includes a broader range of emotional and physical symptoms. - What causes apathy?
+Apathy is specifically the lack of motivation or interest, whereas depression can include a wider range of emotional and physical symptoms. - What causes apathy?

-Apathy can be caused by mental health conditions like depression, neurological disorders, chronic stress, or burnout. - Can apathy be overcome?
+Apathy can be influenced by mental health conditions like depression, chronic stress, burnout, or neurological issues.
+It can also show up temporarily after prolonged emotional strain. - Can apathy be overcome?

-Yes, with the right support, treatment, and lifestyle changes, apathy can often be managed or reduced. - Is apathy always a bad thing?
+Yes.
+With the right support, treatment when appropriate, and practical lifestyle changes (sleep, routine, meaningful goals, and social connection), apathy can often improve. - Is apathy always a bad thing?